Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Numerous studies of 15 years or greater attest to the safety of fat grafting.

-The fat that takes remains soft and feels just like fat elsewhere in the body.
+The fat that takes behaves like living fat elsewhere in the body.

-Can be used in conjunction with implants to reduce their visiblity, to treat tuberous or constricted breasts, breast asymmetry and for breast cancer reconstruction.
+Fat grafting can be used in conjunction with implants to reduce their visibility, to replace tissue loss in revision breast implant surgery, to treat tuberous or constricted breasts, breast asymmetry and for breast cancer reconstruction.

 Breast fat grafting or breast fat transfer